-- Continuing its upward trend of recent years, despite a decade of economic crisis, gross domestic expenditure on Research & Development (R&D) by sector in Greece reached 1.5 % of GDP in 2020, a proportion that is 15,3% higher than 2019, with the most performing sectors being the business enterprise sector and the higher education sector. - R&D personnel in all sectors rose by 62,5% over the last decade.
+- Continuing its upward trend of recent years, despite a decade of economic crisis,gross domestic expenditure on Research & Development (R&D) by sector in Greece reached 1.5 % of GDP in 2020, a proportion that is 15.3% higher than 2019, with the most performing sectors being the business enterprise sector and the higher education sector. - R&D personnel in all sectors rose by 62.5% over the last decade.
 The main actor carrying out research in Greece is the higher education sector, while the share of the business sector is growing.
 The State is the main actor in the area of research, as universities and technological educational institutes - constituting the major part of the higher education sector - are exclusively public, according to the Constitution.

-Building resilient infrastructure means, first of all, to focus on creating systems that can sustain, adapt, and emerge even stronger from system-wide shocks, including mainly those caused by climate change.
+Building resilient infrastructure is about creating systems that can sustain, adapt, and emerge even stronger from system-wide shocks, especially those caused by climate change.
 Climate change causes disasters that are closely connected, interact with and feed into inequalities of income and opportunities.
-In recent years the substantial impacts of the Covid-19 pandemic have added to the expanding disaster risks, creating significant challenges for critical infrastructure such as hospitals, housing, energy, water, and transport.
-Many of these infrastructure networks have been in place for several decades and need replacement and upgrading.
-In this context and towards greening infrastructure, investments should be directed to renovation and energy efficiency projects implementation, development of new public infrastructure systems and logistics infrastructure.
-Connected to building resilient infrastructure is the need for development of smart infrastructure, throughout the country, via digitalization of procedures as well as promotion of interactive digital services and digital content, leading to an improved business environment and increased foreign investments.
+In recent years, the substantial impacts of the Covid-19 pandemic have added to the expanding disaster risks, creating significant challenges for critical infrastructure such as hospitals, housing, energy, water, and transport.
+Many of these infrastructure networks have been in place for several decades, and need replacement or upgrading.
+In this context, and aiming at the greening of infrastructure, investments are being directed to renovation, energy efficiency and logistics infrastructure systems.
+Connected to building a resilient infrastructure is the planned development of smart infrastructure, via the digitalization of procedures as well as the promotion of interactive digital services and digital content, leading to an improved business environment and increased foreign investments.

-The economic recession kept the industrial investments at their lowest levels.
-The Greek manufacturing industry needs to follow international developments, investing in modern technologies, advanced information systems and automation which, in turn, require restructuring of the current operating model as well as upskilling of human capital, besides capital investments.
+The economic recession kept the industrial investments at a medium level.
+The Greek manufacturing industry needs to follow international developments, investing in modern technologies, advanced information systems and automation that, in turn, require restructuring of the current operating model as well as upskilling of the human capital.
 It furthermore calls for a long-term strategy to improve connectivity infrastructure, create collaborative platforms for technological innovation, and improve the regulatory framework.
 International competition in manufacturing requires reduction of production costs through leveraging advanced technologies, as well as development of innovative high quality products.
-R&D could help yet such expenditures are low in Greece as compared to other European countries.
-Greece has had an adverse business environment for decades.
-Over the past years, Greece has invested many resources in a challenging and ambitious reform to improve it.
-The reform has started to take shape but many challenges are still present.
-The structural problems of the public administration are reflected in the regulatory delivery, both operational and legislative, causing various impediments to the function of the state towards entrepreneurship and consequently investments and job creation.
+R&D is an important variable in that respect, and Greece aims to support such expenditures, as well as to improve the overall business environment.
+Ambitious efforts are also taking place to tackle another major challenge, the reform of public administration particularly as regards the regulatory delivery, both operational and legislative, causing various burdens to the function of the state towards entrepreneurship and consequently investments and job creation.